Fattening food myths are rampant in our society.

 2- STEAK AND EGGS ARE FATTENING.
 This credit goes to my mother.
 She used to drink vinegar in her teens to keep her weight down and is from the era of high carb, low meat mentality.

-She still avoids eggs and red meat like the plague.
+She still avoids eggs and beef like the plague.
 Lean red meats provide a low fat, high protein, b-vitamin, iron rich juicy meal that should be enjoyed at all costs.

 Eggs are my all time favorite complete protein food; I eat them everyday- mostly egg whites with 1-2 yolks.